Our Ethos and Christian Values

 This academic year, the school will work further to adopt these and other Christian Values into our daily lives.

-For this term, our value is ‘Perseverance.’
+For this term, our value is ‘Thankfulness.’
 With temperance and Integrity we use these values as a focus on how we should live out our daily lives.

 Our School is committed to serving its community and surrounding areas.
 It recognizes the multi-cultural, multi faith and ever-changing nature of the United Kingdom, and therefore those it serves.
 It also understands the vital role it has in ensuring that groups or individuals within the school are not subjected to intimidation or radicalization by those wishing to unduly, or illegally, influence them.

 The school accepts admissions from all those entitled to an education under British law, including pupils of all faiths or none.
 It follows the policies outlined by its governing body regarding equal opportunities, which guarantee that there will be no discrimination against any individual or group, regardless of faith, ethnicity, gender, sexuality, political or financial status, or similar.
 It seeks to serve all.

 The Government emphasizes that schools are required to ensure that key ‘British Values’ are taught in all UK schools.

 The government set out its definition of British values in the ‘Prevent Strategy’ – values of:

 - tolerance of those of different faiths and beliefs